-Cast iron pans are truly heirloom pieces, especially when you get the quality ones.
-Luckily for us, good skillets aren’t relegated to the realm of vintage.
-There are still several really great American companies manufacturing excellent quality cast iron skillets today.
-Take a look at these American-made cast iron skillets!
+Cast iron pans are truly heirloom pieces, especially when you get quality ones.
+Luckily, good skillets aren’t relegated to the realm of vintage.
+Several great American companies still manufacture excellent quality cast iron skillets today.
+Take a look at these cast iron skillets made in the USA!

-Finex is a cast iron company developed by craftspeople, cooks, and designers in the lovely city of Portland, OR.
+Finex is a cast iron company developed by craftspeople, cooks, and designers in Portland, OR.
 They created this work of art with a modern design aesthetic while maintaining the excellent functionality of a well-made skillet.
-This is definitely a top choice if you are looking for a uniquely designed addition to your kitchen!
+This is a top choice if you are looking for a uniquely designed addition to your kitchen!

 Smithey began when the founder evolved his love of restoring vintage ironware into a desire to create a modern version of his favorite old pieces.
-Each skillet is lovingly hand and machine crafted in Charleston, South Carolina.
-The polished, naturally non-stick surface of a Smithey skillet is a joy to cook with and would make a beautiful addition to your cookware collection.
+Each skillet is lovingly hand and machine-crafted in Charleston, South Carolina.
+A Smithey skillet’s polished, naturally non-stick surface is a joy to cook with and would make a beautiful addition to your cookware collection.

-Lodge Cast Iron has manufactured their heirloom cast iron skillets in South Pittsburg, Tennessee since 1896.
-Their skillets are the most affordable on the list and are excellent quality.
-I personally own a Lodge cast iron dutch oven that I use weekly to bake sourdough bread and I love it.
-If you are looking to get into the cast iron club, this might be a good starting place for you.
+Lodge Cast Iron has manufactured its heirloom cast iron skillets in South Pittsburg, Tennessee, since 1896.
+Their skillets are the most affordable on the list and are of excellent quality.
+I use a Lodge cast iron Dutch oven weekly to bake sourdough bread, and I love it.
+If you want to get into the cast iron club, this might be a good starting place.

 Butter Pat Industries is the happy outcome of a sad moment for the company’s founder.
-On that fateful day, Dennis Powell dropped and cracked the skillet he’d inherited from his grandmother.
+On a fateful day, Dennis Powell dropped and cracked the skillet he’d inherited from his grandmother.
 To memorialize his favorite kitchen tool, he figured out how to mold and make skillets – an endeavor that eventually evolved into Butter Pat Industries.
-If you are looking for a smooth and lighter weight option, this might be the skillet for you.
+This might be your skillet if you want a smooth and lighter-weight option.